SSL-ACTX/SSL-ACTX/README.md

 ## About Me

-I'm a college student who's passionate about Python programming, artificial intelligence, and manga.
+I'm a college student who's passionate about Python programming, artificial intelligence, and ethical hacking.
 As a newbie Python developer, I'm constantly exploring new projects and learning about the fascinating world of coding.

 - 🎓 Currently studying **Bachelor of Science in Information Technology (BSIT)** at **Colegio de Montalban (CDM)** 😥
 - 💻 Newbie Python Dev